algbio/spl-IsoQuant/README.md

         splisoquant.py --test

-*   To run IsoQuant on raw FASTQ/FASTA files use the following command
+*   To run Spl-IsoQuant on raw FASTQ/FASTA files use the following command

         splisoquant.py --reference /PATH/TO/reference_genome.fasta \
         --genedb /PATH/TO/gene_annotation.gtf \